 Should I leave my funeral wishes in a will?

-At some stage, all of us will start thinking about our funeral; where will it take place?
+At some stage, most of us will start thinking about our funeral; where will it take place?
 Who will attend?
 Which music will be played?
 Will my family cope?
 All of these questions often force us to start making the big decisions – and start to make us think about our wishes – often a long time before the day comes.

 Choosing how and where to share funeral wishes can be difficult.
 Candid conversations with loved ones are never easy and some people may even refuse to talk about the event, preferring to focus on the present.
 This means funeral wishes may need to be written down and stored away somewhere where they will be read once funeral preparations begin.